top of page

 My family and I have lived near Elton Hills Drive since 2007 and it has been a blessing to call Rochester my forever home.
 I originally grew up near the Black Hills of SD in Rapid City.
 I earned my Bachelors of Science degree in Sociology, with minors in both Biology and Political Science, followed by earning secondary teaching certification for instruction in middle school and high school science and government from South Dakota State University.

 We moved to the Fargo/Moorhead area where I supported my spouse in graduate school.
-There I worked in a day center planning curriculum for people struggling with mental health needs.
-I also held a administrative position in a large local facility that worked with people with special needs.
+There I worked in a day support center planning curriculum for people struggling with mental health needs.
+I also held an administrative position in a large local facility that worked with people with many different special needs.
 In this capacity I helped organize volunteers and helped lobby for funding.
 I also developed and facilitated diversity training and cultural awareness programs.
 During this time I also served on the safety taskforce, developing policies for and working with governmental agencies to help find affordable housing for people with varying needs and abilities.
 My background is rich in human services and education, both of which are vital to advocate for as Rochester experiences exponential growth and change.

 Molly Dennis filing to run for City Council Ward 6